Querke/uGUI_AutoConvert_TextMeshPro/README.md

 ![gif](https://i.imgur.com/A3Gx71W.gif)
 Helper Tool to automatically convert all of your Unity Text and InputFields to TextMeshPro equivalent components

-**Warning**: This script might contain bugs, as it is a result of a community effort
+**Warning**: To use this tool, you need to place the script inside an Editor folder **Warning**: This script might contain bugs, as it is a result of a community effort
 **Warning**: You have to manually rename all your uGUI Text and InputFields in your script, and reference the new TextMeshPro components